 - Your favorite bottle of pesto

-- fresh basil, red ripe tomatoes, fresh mozzarella
+- Fresh basil, red ripe tomatoes, fresh mozzarella

 THAT’S IT! maybe a little S&P

 This dish is really filling and satisfying alone, however one of my favorites is to add grilled chicken on the side.
+Try grilling this lemon lime marinated chicken to go with.
+The flavors are perfect together.

 - 2-3 med Zucchini you'll need about 3 cups spiralized noodles